 1) THE GUEST LIST

-When any of my couples decide to “cut the list” and shrink their wedding, they always feel bad that they couldn’t invite everyone.
-I suggested sending out cards to anyone you weren’t able to invite. a 3$ card explaining your decision and sending your love, letting them know that you were thinking of them is much more affordable then a $75-$500 obligation invite.
+When any of my couples decide to “cut the list” and shrink their wedding .
+They always feel bad that they couldn’t invite everyone.
+I suggested sending out cards to anyone you weren’t able to invite. a $2 card explaining your decision and sending your love, letting them know that you were thinking of them is much more affordable then a $75-$500 obligation invite.
 Now all this being said, There are situations and circumstances that make a large wedding unavoidable, or maybe you just really want a big wedding!
 If that’s the case, Then just put it on the top of your priority list, we can cut cost without giving up quailty in other ways.

 2) The Venue